EBITDA

 What is good EBITDA?

 A favourable EBITDA depends on factors like industry standards, company size, and business conditions.
-Generally, strong earnings before interest, taxes, depreciation, and amortization indicate healthy operations and the ability to cover financial obligations such as debt and capital expenditures.
+Generally, strong earnings before interest, taxes, depreciation, and amortisation indicate healthy operations and the ability to cover financial obligations such as debt and capital expenditures.
 It also reflects profitability and efficiency compared to industry peers.

-EBITDA vs. net income
+EBITDA vs. Net Income

 Advantages of EBITDA